davidfoliveira/node-secretagent/README.md

 When `France` wants to send a message to `America`, will use the connection that they have in common (`France->America`), when `Britain` wants to send a message to `America`, will use the connection that they have in common (`America->Britain`) and so on...

 Everything works just fine until they experience some network problems.
 Let's suppose that exists a network problem cutting the connection `France->CCCP`.
-When `France` emits a message to `CCCP` will realize that this connection is down, so they need to search for an allied that still have connection with `CCCP` for delivering that message.
+When `France` emits a message to `CCCP` will realize that this connection is down, so they need to search for an allied that still has connection with `CCCP` for delivering that message.
 On this case, the message will be sent to `America` that will deliver directly to `CCCP`.
 If the connection between `America` and `CCCP` goes down too, the connection is still possible on this way: `France->America->Britain->CCCP`.

 # Installing